 Despite the project’s success, Audubon’s scientists saw an opportunity to take their work to the next level.
 “The volume of information available has dramatically increased through community science, web services, and mobile phones,” said Audubon’s Interim Chief Scientist and Vice President of Conservation Science, Chad Wilsey.
 “We wanted to scale our quantitative analyses to incorporate the growing volume of community science data into our models and build more individualized models for each species.”

 In early 2017, Audubon started working with Domino Data Lab to amplify its data science work and analyze how climate change will expand or contract bird habitats.
 The organization first built and ran individualized models for 40 species, and ultimately scaled its project more than 10X to understand the impact of different warming scenarios on 604 species.

-“Domino has allowed our quantitative researchers to scale-up our analysis faster and with less effort.
-We can generate hundreds of models, run diagnostics and select the best-performing model in relatively little time.
-This is critical, as the models they’re building incorporate huge areas of land, at high spatial resolution and need lots of processing time,” Wilsey said.
+“Domino has allowed our quantitative researchers to scale-up our analysis faster and with less effort,” said Wilsey.
+“We can generate hundreds of models, run diagnostics, and select the best-performing model in relatively little time, and we’ve been able to crunch years of work into months.
+This is critical, as the models we’re building incorporate huge areas of land at high spatial resolution, and need lots of processing time.”